Style Snapshot: Metal of the Moment--Brass

 Necklaces, rings, earrings and accessories are just some of the fashion pieces made of brass being seen on the runways of top designers.
 The style is bold, brash, even sassy--just what you'd expect from something called ''brass.''
 The designs are lively, bold and full of spirit.

-|Catch This Brass Ring
+Catch This Brass Ring

 We'll start with a brass ring.
-It is simple, yet striking with components that include a round sun brass focal, an antiqued brass Celtic cross and a brass washer.
+It is simple yet striking with components that include a round sun brass focal, an antiqued brass Celtic cross and a brass washer.

-|Let Brass be Brass
+Let Brass be Brass

-At Fire Mountain Gems and Beads®, we sell many brass items that are finished or plated with gold or silver.
+Many brass items that are finished or plated with gold or silver.
 And those are great for many designs, but here we want to display brass is all its unadorned glory.
 To give you a chance to compare, here is a steampunk design idea that uses gold- and silver-plated brass as well.

 We can expand the number of components to be used in brass-focused designs by using those with antiqued brass finishes and brass plating over metals such as pewter (tin-based alloy), as seen in these earring designs.

-|Fire Mountain Gems and Beads has hundreds of brass jewelry-making components, but many are on the small side such as a crimp end or bead cap.
+Fire Mountain Gems and Beads has hundreds of brass jewelry-making components, but many are on the small side such as a crimp end or bead cap.
 While they are small, in multiples they can add to the overall effect.
 To have visual impact, we need larger components.
 Here is an array of flat brass focals in a variety of shapes that are all used in the same design idea.
 Although the focals have been embellished, the brass effect is still very evident.

 For those of you who are slightly less adventurous and don't wish to be quite so bold, here is a design that features antique brass-plated brass gears.